stefan-b-jakobsson/x16-edit/README.md

 .A1003 PHA
 .A1004 LDA #$07
 .A1006 STA $9F60
+.A1009 LDX #$01
+.A100B LDY #$FF
-.A1009 JSR $C000
+.A100D JSR $C000
-.A100C PLA
+.A1010 PLA
-.A100D STA $9F60
+.A1011 STA $9F60
-.A1010 RTS
+.A1014 RTS

 To run this from BASIC, symply type SYS $1000.

 A short explanation of the startup program. $9F60 is the ROM select.
 The original value is first stored on the stack, and then we switch to ROM bank 7 where X16Edit is stored.
+The ROM version of the editor requires that the first and last RAM bank used by the program are specified (X=first bank and Y=last bank).
 Thereafter it calls the subroutine at $C000, which is the start of ROM and the entry point of the editor.
-When exiting from the editor we return to $100C, which reads the initial ROM bank from stack and sets it to that value before returning from the routine.
+When exiting from the editor the initial ROM bank is read from the stack stored in the ROM select.

 # X16 Community